 If you’ve been sending emails, you already know that your emails may go to your recipients’ junk folders.
 Did you know that this may have nothing to do with spam?

-Avoiding your emails going to junk folder is one of the most complicated parts of email marketing, such as when you want to promote your online course.
+Preventing your emails from going to junk folder is one of the most tricky parts when doing outreach or email marketing, regardless if you want to promote your online course or a product.

 This suggests the first important conclusion: mailbox providers adopt different techniques to decide when an email is or isn’t spam.
 Even when you send from a personal domain, there is no guarantee.